Self-employed teachers: Coronavirus (COVID-19) advice

 Money for either grant will reach your bank account six working days after your claim is made.

-If you have filed less than three years’ tax returns since you started self-employment, the average will be taken over two years or one year (but not a fraction of a year); as it appears that they do not intend to calculate profit on a pro-rata basis for those who started self-employment mid-year, but we are seeking clarification on this point.
+If you have filed less than three years’ tax returns since you started self-employment, the average will be taken over two years or one year (but not a fraction of a year); as it appears that they do not intend to calculate profit on a pro-rata basis for those who started self-employment mid-year.

 HMRC has explained how it will calculate how much you are due here.

 The Chancellor has said that you ‘can claim and continue to do business’, for those of you able to re-arrange some of your work.
-However, you will need to prove that you have lost income to be eligible for the grant.
+However, you will need to prove that you have lost income due to COVID-19 after 14 July 2020 to be eligible for the second grant.

 There is no change to the eligibility criteria for the second grant.
 If you have already received money, or been notified that you are eligible to apply for SEISS, you will be able to apply for the second grant.
 As long as you are eligible, the second grant is available to you irrespective of whether you claimed the first grant.

-As before, you will need to confirm that you have lost income as a result of coronavirus.
+As before, you will need to confirm that you have continued to lose income after 14 July 2020 as a result of coronavirus.

 You can apply if you’re a self-employed individual or a member of a partnership subject to the following conditions: